How to Know If Your Pool Has a Leak - Detection Signs & Tests

 Measuring Water Loss Rates

-Normal evaporation varies by climate, but generally ranges from 1/8 to 1/4 inch per day.
+Normal evaporation varies by climate, but generally ranges from 1/4 to 1/2 inch per day (and can reach 1 inch per day in hot, dry, windy regions); 1/8–1/4 inch is typical only in humid climates.
 Factors affecting evaporation include temperature, humidity, wind, and sun exposure.
-If your pool consistently loses more than 1/4 inch daily, investigate further.
+If your pool consistently loses more than about 1/2 inch daily (or clearly more than the bucket test shows), investigate further.

 To accurately measure water loss, use a piece of electrical tape or a grease pencil to mark the water level at the skimmer.
 Check this mark at the same time each day for several days, measuring any loss with a ruler.